Reviews Communities Blog FAQ Services Contact

 Nearby Areas Worth Exploring

 You often hear that veterans get special capital gains exemptions beyond what other sellers receive.
 You do not.
 Your key advantage is the military duty suspension of the 5-year test, which can preserve your home sale exclusion if you were on qualified extended duty.
 Another common mistake is trying to use a 1031 exchange on a primary residence.
 That does not work.
-A 1031 applies only to investment to investment transactions.
+A 1031 applies only to investment-to-investment transactions.
 If you rented your home, you must account for depreciation recapture regardless of an exclusion.

 You also see sellers price high expecting to negotiate down.
 In a 1.8 months supply market, early momentum is everything.
 Pricing tightly to comps often produces multiple offers and a higher net than listing above the market.
 Sellers also underestimate the value of credits.
-With rates around 6.3 percent, a well structured credit can lower a buyer’s payment enough to raise your sale price and still keep the appraisal on track.
+With rates around 6.3 percent, a well-structured credit can lower a buyer’s payment enough to raise your sale price and still keep the appraisal on track.
 Finally, when you allow a VA assumption, you must secure a release of liability and push for entitlement restoration to avoid tying up your future VA borrowing power.

 Frequently Asked Questions